Daniel-Hardie/summer-of-tech/snotbot/Amazon Simple Email Service.md

 Prerequisites:

 - You are logged in to the AWS Console with an account which has sysadmin privileges.
-If not and you are unsure how to do this, please follow through [Getting started with AWS](https://github.com/Daniel-Hardie/summer-of-tech/blob/main/snotbot/Getting%20started%20with%20AWS.md) to set yourself up
+If not and you are unsure how to do this, please follow through [Getting started with AWS](./Getting%20started%20with%20AWS.md) to set yourself up
 - You have created a lambda function with a Python runtime.
-If you have not yet done this, please head over to the [AWS Lambda page](https://github.com/Daniel-Hardie/summer-of-tech/blob/main/snotbot/AWS%20Lambda.md)
+If you have not yet done this, please head over to the [AWS Lambda page](./AWS%20Lambda.md)

 If you think about what is required to send an email, you need a sender email, receiver email, email subject and email body.
 For starters, we will focus on the sender and receiver email addresses and how to get them set up in SES.
 To keep this tutorial simple, we will be using the bare bones of SES, which means that you first need to verify the sender and receiver email addresses in SES.
 This is because by default, SES is in "sandbox mode", which is how you test SES as a new user.
-This is not practical if you want to send emails to people and can't verify their email addresses, but to do this it costs extra to come out of sandbox mode.
+This is not practical if you want to send emails to people and can't verify their email addresses up front, but to do this costs extra as you need to come out of sandbox mode.
 For the purposes of this tutorial, we will be only using sandbox mode.

+To access SES, search for Amazon Simple Email Service in the services search, and select it from the results.

 To verify email addresses in SES is quite simple.
 Head over to the "Email Addresses" side menu option in the "Identity Management" section and press the "Verify a New Email Address" button, as shown below: